 The Lab is interested in highly qualified candidates from a variety of disciplines, including disciplines that engage with law and disciplines that engage with technology.
 For candidates with backgrounds in computer science, data science, statistics and other technical fields, we can arrange for co-supervision with another faculty member.

-In 2021, the Lab is looking to support one or more SSHRC Postdoctoral Fellowship applications, with flexible start dates in 2022.
+The Lab’s 2023 deadline for SSHRC postdoc applications has now passed.
+In 2024, the Lab expects to support one or more SSHRC Postdoctoral Fellowship applications, with flexible start dates in 2025.
 In exceptional cases we would also consider supporting a Banting Postdoctoral Fellowship.

 The Lab is also open to hosting postdoctoral fellows who have access to other externally funded opportunities.
 If you are in this position and would like to discuss a postdoctoral fellowship at the Lab, please reach out to RefugeeLab@yorku.ca.
 Note that the Lab is only able to consider supporting SSHRC and Banting Fellowship applications through the process set out above, and we are only able to consider supporting applications for other external funding opportunities if we receive notice at least 8 weeks in advance of deadlines so that we have adequate time to help develop and revise proposals.